felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/overview.md

   ![Diagram of the connection flow between Just Eat, Just Eat Flyt Bridge, and HubRise for handling delivery information](../images/009-en-2x-just-eat-delivery-fleet-diagram.png)
 - Pull the menu from a HubRise catalog directly into your Just Eat store.
   ![Diagram of the connection flow between Just Eat, Just Eat Flyt Bridge, and HubRise for pulling the menu](../images/010-en-2x-just-eat-menu-push-diagram.png)

+---

+**IMPORTANT NOTE:** The Just Eat OrderPad will need to remain switched on to receive orders in HubRise.

+---

 Just Eat Flyt Bridge can be connected to HubRise from the HubRise back office.